Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: Open Issues and Emerging Directions

-\textbf{There is no model with action interaction capability in a real-world setup.} All the models investigated in this work with action interaction capability are trained and tested using synthetic setups in the CARLA simulator.
+\textbf{Challenges of ensuring safety of action interaction capability in a real-world setup.} Providing action-interaction capability allows substantial flexibility of commands that can be provided by a user.
+However, due to the open domain of user instructions, there are substantial challenges in ensuring that the vehicle operates safety, regardless of the commands given.
+Existing methods do include training of action safety in the dataset, as described in Section~\ref{subsec:fmtailored}, however ensuring safety with an unrestricted command domain remains an open issue.
+Furthermore, all models investigated in this work with action interaction capability are trained and tested using synthetic setups using CARLA simulator.
 As domain shift results in a significant drop in performance~\citep{closerlookatdomainshift,domaingeneralizationsurvey,saod,kuzucu2024calibration}, deploying existing models without addressing sim-to-real gap is impractical.
 Therefore, designing methods to address sim-to-real gap and curating real-world training datasets is necessary to be able develop, and eventually deploy, models with action interaction capability.

 \textbf{Further analyses are necessary to identify what is significant for improving driving performance.} There are major differences in model and experimental design choices across methods, which makes it difficult to understand why a method makes a difference.
 For example, Orion is trained on the B2D-Base dataset~\citep{bench2drive} with around 7 hours of video clips, combines an off-the-shelf vision encoder with a custom Q-Former with memory blocks for videos, trains the model in three stages, has more than 7B parameters, uses a variational autoencoder as trajectory planning head, and employs a comprehensive \gls{CoT} including scene description, scene analysis, action reasoning, and history review.
 This models achieves $77.74$ driving score on the closed-loop B2D benchmark, significantly outperforming \gls{E2E}-\gls{AD} approaches such as VAD with $42.35$ driving score~\citep{bench2drive}.
 On the other hand, SimLingo employs Mini-InternVL (1B parameters) as an off-the-shelf \gls{VLM}, fine-tunes it on more than 200 hours of video in a single stage relying on a data resampling approach coined as bucketing, uses a different set of language annotations and \gls{CoT}, and finally achieves a driving score exceeding $85$.
 These major differences between models, training approaches as well as training datasets make it difficult to understand why a model makes a difference.
 As a result, a deeper understanding of how these factors affect the model is necessary.